bkmgit/JUBE/docs/glossar.rst

      * in the execution step the given files or directories will be linked

    copy_tag
-     A copy can be used to copy a file or directory from your normal filesytem to your sandbox work directory.
+     A copy can be used to copy a file or directory from your normal filesystem to your sandbox work directory.

      .. code-block:: xml